ayuktc/Pig-Latin-Microservice/README.md

 # Looking Ahead

-Currently, the Pig Latin API returns an html response.
-However, one imporvement I would love to make is for the API to return a JSON response instead.
+Currently, there are two APIs.
+One which returns an html response, while the other API returns a JSON repsonse.
+In the future, the ideal case will be to have one API which returns a JSON response.